Last Updated on August 27, 2024 by Kanakkupillai

 In case of gratuity which was received by any other employee, the following shall be applied:

-1. Exemption shall be limited to half month salary (based on last 10 months average) for each completed year of service or INR 10 Lakhs whichever is less.
+- The exemption shall be limited to a month’s salary (based on the last 10 months average) for each completed year of service or INR 10 Lakhs, whichever is less.

-Taking the same example of Mr. Harry, average of last 10 months salary was say INR 85,000.
-So, exemption available shall now be at least of three:
+Taking the same example of Mr Harry, the average salary for the last 10 months was, say, INR 85,000.
+So, the exemption available shall now be at least three:

 Forfeiture of Gratuity

-The gratuity payable to an employee can be forfeited in whole if such employee was terminated due to:
+The gratuity payable to an employee could be forfeited in whole if such an employee was terminated due to the following:

-1. His disorderlyor riotous conduct or such other action containing violence on his part, or
+- His disorderly or riotous conduct or such other action containing violence on his part or

-2. any act which constitutes an offense involving moral turpitude provided that such offense is committed by him in the course of his employment.
+- Any act which constitutes an offence involving moral turpitude provided that he commits such offence in the course of his employment.

-If an employee was terminated due to any act of wilful omission or negligence which caused any damage or loss or destruction of the property or assets belonging to the employer, then the employer can forfeit the gratuity payable to the employee to the extent of damage caused or the loss that was suffered by the employer.
-And the limit of the forfeiture shall be limited to such amount of damage or loss that occurred.
+If an employee was terminated due to any act of wilful omission or negligence which caused any damage or loss or destruction of the property or assets belonging to the employer, then the employer can forfeit the gratuity payable to the employee to the extent of damage caused or the loss that the employer suffered.
+The forfeiture shall be limited to the amount of damage or loss that occurred.

-And it shall also be noted that as per Board’s letter F.No.
-194/6/73-IT(A-1) which was dated on 19.06.73 exception in value of gratuity is allowable even in cases of termination of employment due to resignation.
+It shall also be noted that as per the Board’s letter F.No.
+194/6/73-IT(A-1), which was dated 19.06.73.
+An exception in the value of gratuity is allowable even in cases of termination of employment due to resignation.
 Gratuity paid to the widow or legal heirs shall also be exempted completely from payment of tax.

 Gratuity for the purpose of taxation shall be taxed under the head Income from Salary, while the same received by any legal heir shall be declared under the head Income from Other Sources.